Karl Klingler: Karl Klingler Foundation

-The first Karl Klingler String Quartet competitions took place in Hanover in 1979, 1981 and 1983.
+The first three Karl Klingler String Quartet competitions took place in Hanover in 1979, 1981 and 1983.
 Winning participants included the Cherubini Quartet, the Stuttgart Quartet and the Mannheim Quartet from Germany, the Guadagnini Quartet and the Fairfield Quartet from Great Britain, and from Romania the Voces Quartet.
 Bursaries were awarded to the German Auryn Quartet and to the Polish Voces Academia Quartet.
 There was a break of some years.
 The sixth competition took place in Berlin at what is now the Hanns Eisler Music Academy: prize winners were the German Kuss Quartet and, from France the Quatuor Johannes and Quatuor Diotima.